Urine tests

 How are urinary biomarkers tested for?

-Urinary biomarkers are collected in samples of wee.
+Urinary biomarkers are collected in samples of pee.
 The sample is then sent to a laboratory to be processed; it may take several days to get the result back.
 The result may be presented as a score or as a positive or negative result.

 Some tests may be completed in the clinic (this is called near patient testing) with the result being rapidly available.